-Tabriz NW Persia Azerbaijan Iran
+Tabriz NW Persia Azerbaijan Persia

 Mostly good Condition.
 Full pile with some areas of light wear.
 Newly bound selvedges.